ml4ai/delphi/docs/grfn_spec.md

 There may be a single GrFN spec file for multiple source code files.

-	CHOICE: The issue is that there are some source files that define many identifiers and program elements that may be used in many system sub-program components.
+	>CHOICE: The issue is that there are some source files that define many identifiers and program elements that may be used in many system sub-program components.
 If we have a single GrFN spec for each \"Program\", then we will be redundantly reproducing many identifiers and other program element declarations (variables, functions).
 The alternatives are:
-		- (1) A single GrFN spec for a given program and get the redundancies.
+		>- (1) A single GrFN spec for a given program and get the redundancies.
-		- (2) Have a single GrFN spec for each source progam file, and develop method for importing/using GrFN specs that are used by other GrFN specs.
+		>- (2) Have a single GrFN spec for each source progam file, and develop method for importing/using GrFN specs that are used by other GrFN specs.
-		- (3) Develop an alternative mapping of source code to GrFN representation that allows for single GrFN spects for reused components that could be imported/used by other GrFN files, but still grouping source files by program.
+		>- (3) Develop an alternative mapping of source code to GrFN representation that allows for single GrFN spects for reused components that could be imported/used by other GrFN files, but still grouping source files by program.

-    FOR NOW: Go with option-1: The main target of a GrFN spec file is all of the source code files involved in defining a program.
+    >FOR NOW: Go with option-1: The main target of a GrFN spec file is all of the source code files involved in defining a program.

-	FOR NOW: the \"source\" attribute is a list of one or more `<source_code_file_path>`s.
+	>FOR NOW: the \"source\" attribute is a list of one or more `<source_code_file_path>`s.
 The `<source_code_file_path>` identifying a source file is represented the same way as a `<namespace_path>` (as described above), except that the final name (the name of the file itself) _will_ include the file extension.

 It is also the case that there may be multiple \"start\" points (or none at all) for a given program.
 For this reason, the \"start\" attribute is a list of zero or more names of the entry point(s) of the (Fortran) source code (for example, the PROGRAM module).
 In the absence of any entry point, this value will be an empty list: `[]`.

 The \"identifiers\" attributes contains a list of `<identifer_spec>`, as has been defined above in the section on Identifiers.

-FUTURE:

-- It may also be desirable to add an attribute to represent the program analysis code version used to generate the GrFN (as presumably the program analysis code could evolve and have different properties) \-- although \"dateCreated\" may be sufficient.
+>FUTURE: It may also be desirable to add an attribute to represent the program analysis code version used to generate the GrFN (as presumably the program analysis code could evolve and have different properties) \-- although \"dateCreated\" may be sufficient.

 NOTE: variables are not declared at the top-level `<grfn_spec>`, but will be defined in `<function_spec>`s, described below.